-Have a question about sync sound filmmaking?
-Here are the most frequently asked questions together with their answers in, what we hope you will find to be, easy to understand language.
+Here are some of the most frequently asked questions we receive about sync sound filmmaking together with their answers in, what we hope you will find to be, easy to understand language.

 Q. What is meant by "60hz. sync" or "pilotone sync"?